-Go to the PICTURE > Color Temp. menu and press $\triangleleft$ $/ \triangleright$ .
+Go to the IMAGE > Color Temp. menu and press $\triangleleft / \triangleright$ .

-The options available for color temperature\ settings vary according to the signal type selected.
+The options available for color temperature settings vary according to the signal type selected.

-- Cool: With the highest color temperature, Cool makes the image appear the most bluish white than other settings. - 2.
-Neutral: Makes images appear bluish white. - 3.
-Normal: Maintains normal colorings for white. - 4.
+- 1. Cool: With the highest color temperature, Cool makes the image appear the most bluish white than other settings. - 2.
+Normal: Maintains normal colorings for white. - 3.
 Warm: Makes images appear reddish white.